-Assault/Threaten to Assault with Intent to Commit an Indictable Offence
+Assault With Intent to Commit an Indictable Offence

-To find you guilty of Assault/Threaten to Assault with Intent to Commit an Indictable Offence, the police must prove each of the following elements beyond a reasonable doubt:
+To find a person guilty of assault with intent to commit an indictable offence, the police must prove each of the following elements beyond a reasonable doubt:

 - The assault resulted in the complainant being injured or in pain (or in fear of being injured or in pain);

-- You acted with the intention to commit an indictable offence; and
+- They acted with the intention to commit an indictable offence; and

 For the purposes of this offence, assault is the direct or indirect application of force to the body of, or to the clothing or equipment worn by, a person where the application of force is: